arogozhnikov/arogozhnikov.github.io/_posts/2023-08-20-optical-pooled-scrrens.markdown

 GSEA is a poor argument:  it is embarrassingly easy to find something pleasing with GSEA and throw a bunch of impressively small (incorrect) p-values at readers.

-Comparison screen-to-screen is can detect more subtle biology, specific to the biology of culture, and can actually bring interesting insight.
+Comparison screen-to-screen can detect more subtle biology, specific to the biology of culture, and can actually bring interesting insight.

 **Discoveries are usually irrelevant for the story and should not be demanded by journals.**
 Method papers are demanded to “show novel biology”, and most of “byproduct discoveries” have no value for readers or authors &mdash; otherwise those would be a separate paper.